open-mmlab/mmselfsup/docs/en/advanced_guides/datasets.md

 ### Use datasets from other MM-repos in your config

-Since we do not implement them in `MMSelfSup`, you should `custom import` them in your config:
+Since MMSelfSup does not implement these datasets from other MM-repos, you should `custom import` them in your config:

 ```python
 # Use ImageNet dataset from MMClassification